 Exchanging your hunky steel grill setup for a rustic fire pit might bring an utter change in your grilling style.
 If you are up to the challenge of handling the pit fire in your backyard, you can give it a go.
 Besides, sitting around a pit fire with your family, and sharing stories under the night sky will bring a campfire vibe right at your premise.
 You can buy a portable fire pit grill or make a stone fire pit by attaching a grill gate.

 Add Some Lighting

 Lighting is a must for nighttime grilling unless you want your food burnt.
 Don’t depend just on the light of the fire; you might end up with partially burnt or uncooked food.
-Sophistically designed outdoor light can also create a festive ambiance to your grilling.
+Sophistically designed grill light can also create a festive ambiance to your grilling.
 Lighting can also attract herds of insects; make sure you install a low-luminosity bulb or LED light.

 Add Some Canopy